ayumax/Froola/README.md

 | Linux.DockerImage                    | string     | Docker image (%v will be replaced with UE version)      | "ghcr.io/epicgames/unreal-engine:dev-slim-%v" |

 ※1 If Git.GitSshKeyPath is not set, HTTPS will be used for cloning.
+※2 If Git.LocalRepositoryPath is set, the specified directory will be used base repository path. if so the remote repository will not be cloned.
-※2 If InitConfig.OutputPath is not set or empty, the current directory will be used for output.
+※3 If InitConfig.OutputPath is not set or empty, the current directory will be used for output.
-※3 Set UE version-specific Xcode paths if you need to use different Xcode versions for different UE versions.
+※4 Set UE version-specific Xcode paths if you need to use different Xcode versions for different UE versions.
-※4 If Plugin.ResultPath is not set or empty, the "outputs" directory in the same directory as Froola.exe will be used for output.
+※5 If Plugin.ResultPath is not set or empty, the "outputs" directory in the same directory as Froola.exe will be used for output.

 ## Usage